Tag: hiking

 Exploring New Jersey’s Wild Side!

-By: Richard Federman, RNJCC Strategic Advisor Did you know that there’s a location in South Jersey where you can spot the Philadelphia skyline and the casinos of Atlantic City without doing more than swiveling your head?
-Are you aware that one of the state’s longest boardwalks – and certainly the most scenic – has nothing…
+By: Richard Federman, Rewild NJ Movement Member Did you know that there’s a location in South Jersey where you can spot the Philadelphia skyline and the casinos of Atlantic City without doing more than swiveling your head?
+Are you aware that one of the state’s longest boardwalks – and certainly the most scenic – has…